Would you dare take a road trip down these paranormal hotspots?

 Approx. 21min drive from Ayr / 59min from Glasgow / 2hrs30 from Edinburgh

-Known locally as Croy Brae, the half mile stretch located on the A719 between Drumshrang and Knoweside draws in hundreds of visitors each year due to the odd phenomenon that occurs when you place a car in neutral and facing downhill, the car begins to roll backwards up the hill instead of rolling forward.
+Known locally as Croy Brae, the half-mile stretch located on the A719 between Drumshrang and Knoweside draws in hundreds of visitors each year due to the odd phenomenon that occurs when you place a car in neutral and facing downhill, the car begins to roll back up the hill instead of rolling forward.

 It was believed to be haunted by witches from a time long ago, the most well-known theory centres around magnets, minerals and rich coastal soil but apparently the myth was debunked as an optical illusion that the landscape gives of a hill.
 Whatever the reason we think it’s pretty spooky so visit the Electric Brae - South Ayrshire Council have in recent years added a parking lane at the side of the road for you to test it out safely.